aravindhnirmal/ImportantT/notekeep/Apitude/Compound Interest.md

 1. ![[Pasted image 20240806184846.png]]
 2. ![[Pasted image 20240806184946.png]]

-## find its a half / quartelry yearly compounded by our think without given of half or qua in the question
+## find its a half / quarterly yearly compounded by our think without given of half or qua in the question
 ### formula
 by the given time
 	![[Pasted image 20240806185309.png]]